 Black Traffic Light: If the number is <30000.

 As usual, select the data and first apply traffic light and then edit the rule, as shown below.

 Now we will have a traffic light like the below image for our data.

 Now by looking at Green colored areas, we can easily identify the good revenue generated locations for respective products.

 Now in the edit rule, we can play around with other icon sets as well.
 From the drop-down list, we can choose any other icon sets and change the rule.

-Now I have changed from shapes to “5 Rating” icon set and changed the rule accordingly.
-Click on ok to see the new icon set for same data.
+Now I have changed from shapes to the “5 Rating” icon set and changed the rule accordingly.
+Click on ok to see the new icon set for the same data.

 Now data look like this.

 Like this, by defining rules, we can insert any kind of Icon Sets.